surtarso/asap-cabinet-fe/README.md

 It will than save those pictures in **tables/my_table/images/** as .png and they will be ready for the frontend to read.
 You still need to download the wheel images yourself.

+Dependencies: `sudo apt install xdotool imagemagick`

-Open the screenshot_art script and set your paths.
+Edit the screenshot_art script and set your paths.

-Double check and run: `./screenshot_art.sh` and wait.
+Double check and run: `./screenshot_art.sh`

 ## Roadmap
     - Video support